Kuiama

 "Kuiama" is a song written by Jeff Lynne and performed by Electric Light Orchestra.
-Singer Jeff Lynne pronounces it 'Ki-ama'.
+Singer Jeff Lynne pronounces it 'Key-AH-ma'.

 The song is the last track of the ELO 2 LP.
 At 11:19, it is the longest track on the album, and the longest song ever recorded by Electric Light Orchestra.
 It tells the tale of a soldier and an orphan girl.
 The soldier is trying to comfort the girl and also to explain how he was the one who killed her parents.

 Although not released as a single, the song has been included on compilation albums, such as Olé ELO, Afterglow and The Light Shines On Vol 2, and has been performed live.
 It was also a favourite of the ELO band members at the time.

-"This one, without doubt, is the favourite of all the band.
-It's a sad story about a war orphan with a soldier explaining to her all about the war—and that it was he that killed her parents.
-The most sensitive thing we do."—Bev Bevan (1973, Birmingham Post & Mail article entitled: Chart Boost Coming For Brum And E.L.O.)

-"I like Kuiama even though the opening reminds me of the opening of You Only Live Twice."—Wilfred Gibson.